adammurdoch/kotlin-tools/base-plugins/README.md

 # Gradle Plugins

-A collection of Gradle plugins for building applications using Kotlin.
+A collection of Gradle plugins for building applications and libraries using Kotlin.

 These plugins all target Kotlin 1.7.20 and a minimum of Java 11 (for Kotlin/JVM apps).
 The plugins require Gradle 7.5.1 or later.